sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-This API allows you to fetch notes created for a specific customer.
+Retrieves notes of a specific customer.

 ### Resource Information
 | | |